-Football Handicapping Services - How to evaluate and choose
+How to evaluate and choose an NFL handicapper.

 - Do it yourself or hire a professional handicapper?

 - How to compare handicapping services

 - What to expect from a football handicapping service

 Not everyone should hire a football handicapping service.
-Some people are adept at handicapping their own football games.
-If you have the time (and skill) to dig in on your own to analyze games and situations, and you do well on your own (55%+), then it may not make sense for you to spend the money to purchase football picks from someone else.
+Some people are adept at handicapping their own NFL games.
+If you have the time (and skill) to dig in on your own to analyze games and situations, and you do well on your own (55%+), then it may not make sense for you to spend the money to purchase picks.

 But, a service may still not make sense.
 If you are betting small amounts, then it may not make financial sense to hire a handicapping service or just start to get free nfl picks from someone to see if they help boost your winning percentage so you can up your bets.
 You need to consider the ROI you expect to get and factor in the cost of a service.
 Generally, if you are betting $20 per game or less, it may not make sense to purchase picks unless you are losing a lot on your own.
 Remember you have to cover the cost of the service through your winnings.